 From Billions to None : The Passenger Pigeon's Flight to Extinction will be an important component of Project Passenger Pigeon, an international effort commemorating the 100th Anniversary of the passing of Martha and her species in 2014.
 It will be a key element of an ambitious multi-media project that uses the passenger pigeon story to explore today's issues of habitat survival and species extinction.
 Over 150 North American museums and other institutions will be participating.
 This film will use lessons of the past to offer solutions to the sustainability challenges of our future.

 2014 is coming and time is running out!
 Help make it happen!
-Be a partner in this film's production!
-Check out their Indiegogo crowd funding campaign at: igg.me/at/billions-to-none.
+Check out their website: http://e-int.com/billionstonone/.

 New book: El Bucardo de los Pirineos